emu-russia/breaks/BreakingNESWiki_DeepL/6502/decoder.md

 Additional logical operations are applied to some decoder outputs, which although territorially are in the decoder area, are actually part of [random logic](random_logic.md).
 Most likely this logic got into the decoder simply because it was more convenient to split the connections that way.

 List:
 - Internal Push/Pull line: a special (129th) line that does not extend beyond the decoder.
 It is used to "cut off" Push/pull instructions when selecting instructions.
 It is used in three lines: 83, 90, and 128.
+Appears on the schematic in duplicate, for different parts of the decoder.
 - /PRDY: this line goes to decoder line 73 (Branch T0)
 - IR0: normally the common signal IR01 is used to check the two lowest bits of the operation code, but exclusively for the 128th line (IMPL), IR0 is used (IR0 is not included in the mask for the table below).